The Four Modules Of DBT: A Comprehensive Guide

 Seeking therapy can be intimidating.
 I pride myself on being warm, relatable, and friendly.
 I see my role as therapist to listen, teach, and work collaboratively with each client to achieve our formulated shared goals.

-View Lauren's ProfileInsurance Coverage Made Simple
+View Jessica's ProfileInsurance Coverage Made Simple

 We accept most major insurance plans and offer low self-pay rates to ensure quality care is accessible to everyone.
 Your well-being is our priority, and we're here to help regardless of your financial situation.